illinois-stat430/stat430sp24/README.md

  - Welcome to STAT 430: Baseball Analytics.
 Let's have a productive semester!

- - We are working on getting up to speed with GitHub, organization, data analysis, and regression
+ - We will cover the relationship between runs and wins

 ## Good Habits